 This age limit varies from lender to lender.

-Some lenders don’t have an age limit at all.
+Some lenders do not have an age limit at all.

-You can read more about getting a mortgage over the age of 60 in our guide to mortgages for older borrowers.
+More about getting a mortgage if you're over 60 in our guide to mortgages for older borrowers.

 When will you retire?

 Retirement age can vary from person to person.

 Most lenders state a maximum age at the end of the term.
 Many also have a rule that “the mortgage must be paid off by the stated age or retirement age, whichever is earlier”.

 This rule takes into account your individual retirement plans.
 This might be State Pension age, or earlier or later.